Fatty Liver: Losing Weight Too Fast – Should You Worry?

 If you are seeing fast results, make sure that your body’s basic needs are met.
 Losing weight too quickly can put a lot of stress on your liver, especially if your diet isn’t balanced.

-Make sure you are getting the right nutrients and not cutting out major food groups entirely.
-Yes, it’s tempting to restrict calories more drastically, but that is not sustainable.
+Make sure you are getting the right vitamins and not cutting out major macronutrient groups entirely.
+Yes, it is tempting to restrict calories drastically to speed up the healing process, but doing so is not sustainable long term.

 So as long as you do follow a diet that feeds you way fewer calories than what you used to have, there probably is nothing wrong.
 But I still recommend playing it safe like I did and visiting the doctor again, just to be sure that all is OK.